pyrometheous/Prepper-Pi/README.md

 > **⚠️ DISCLAIMER: This is a personal project in early development.
 No support is provided, and functionality is not guaranteed.
 Use at your own risk.**

+## 📄 License & Commercial Use

+**License:** Code is under the **Prepper Pi Noncommercial License (PP-NC-1.0)**.
+**Docs/Media:** **CC BY-NC 4.0**.
+**Commercial hardware sales** (preconfigured devices or services using Prepper Pi) **require a commercial license** and a revenue-share agreement.
+See `COMMERCIAL-LICENSE.md` and contact **pyrometheous**.

+**🆓 FREE for Personal/DIY Use:** This project is completely free for personal, educational, and DIY implementation.
+Build your own Prepper Pi system without restriction.

+**🏢 Commercial Hardware Sales:** Only the original author may sell preconfigured Prepper Pi hardware systems.
+If you wish to sell preconfigured hardware based on this project, you must contact the author for a commercial licensing agreement and profit-sharing arrangement.

+**📧 Commercial Licensing:** Contact **pyrometheous** for commercial hardware sales licensing.

+---

 **A comprehensive off-grid communication and media platform with solar power, LoRa mesh, TV/radio reception, and WiFi hotspot capabilities.**

 Prepper Pi is a complete field-deployable system combining solar power, over-the-air TV/radio reception, LoRa mesh networking, WiFi hotspot, and media services in a weatherproof enclosure - designed for emergency preparedness, off-grid living, and remote communication scenarios.